dvisotsky/jekyll-notebook/_lessons/Advent/Matthew 1  - The Genealogy.md

 	- Abraham - the origin of Israel as a nation
 	- David - the Kingdom era of Israel
 	- Exile - when there were no Israelite rulers over Israel and the nation was conquered
+	 - 14 because the numeric value of the Hebrew letters to spell "David" add up to 14
+		  - ד ו ד, dalet + waw + dalet, 4+6+4 = 14
 - Important figures include Abraham, Ruth, David, Solomon
 - not all men
 	- Tamar: